augustokk/Azure-fundamentals-AZ900/Describe cloud concepts.md

 ## Describe cloud service types

-1.Describe infrastructure as a service (IaaS)
+1. Describe infrastructure as a service (IaaS)

-1.Describe platform as a service (PaaS)

-1. Describe software as a service (SaaS)
+1. Describe platform as a service (PaaS)

 1. Identify appropriate use cases for each cloud service (IaaS, PaaS, and SaaS)